 Low ZEV sales are often attributed to low demand.
-This was also the case in the light vehicle market, despite many surveys showing customers intended their next purchase to be an EV.
+This was also the case in the light vehicle market, despite many surveys showing customer intended their next purchase to be a ZEV.

-Consultation participants in this project were asked how advanced their plans were in considering a switch to ZE trucks.
-Almost all operators and supporting organisations have taken their first steps or developed business cases for initial vehicles.
+Consultation participants in this project were asked how advanced their plans were in considering a transition to ZE trucks.
+Almost all operators and supporting organisations had taken their first steps or developed business cases for initial vehicles.
 Four organisations had placed orders for or received their first vehicle.
 This shows not just interest, but a preparedness to put money down to at least assess vehicle suitability.